sparcopen/Open-Action-Kit/README.md

 ### Contributing:
 The Open Action Kit is a community driven project and we want to know about your experience, ideas for advancing openness, and the resources you're using in your work!:fireworks:

-Please review the [**contributing guidelines**](https://github.com/sparcopen/Open-Action-Kit/blob/master/CONTRIBUTING.md) to get started, thanks for taking the time to contribute!
+Please review the [**contributing guidelines**](https://github.com/sparcopen/Open-Action-Kit/blob/master/CONTRIBUTING.md) to get started, and thanks for taking the time to contribute!

 ### License: